NASA-JSC-Robotics/ewellix_lift_kit/README.md

 ros2 launch ewellix_liftkit_moveit_config liftkit_moveit.launch.py
 ```

-## Testing Movement
+# Testing Movement
-### Manual Movement Commands
+## Manual Movement Commands With ROS2
-To manually move the lift to a certain height, you can use ROS2 commands like this:
+To manually move the lift to a certain height, you can use ROS2 commands directly through the command line like this:

 ```bash
 ros2 topic pub /lift_position_controller/commands std_msgs/msg/Float64MultiArray "data: [0.4]"